-Level 180 is an Ingredient Drop level but don't be too scared by the cluster of bombs on the bottom, they have the same exact number of moves as the moves you're given, so the worst that'll happen with that is that a +3 Moves Gift will probably be worthless.
-Getting rid of the Meringue Blocks can be hard and unless if you use a lot Striped Candies, you're toast.
+Level 180 is an Ingredient Drop level, but don't be too scared by the cluster of bombs on the bottom, they have the same exact number of moves as the moves you're given, so the worst that'll happen with that is that a +3 Moves Gift will probably be worthless.
+Getting rid of the Meringue Blocks can be hard and unless you use a lot of Striped Candies, you're toast.

 Level 181.
 Sure, you get both ingredients on the screen at the beginning, and you get fifty moves, but those ingredients are on two separate columns away from the main board, each propped up by four blocks of four-layer meringue.
-The main board itself starts out covered single-layer meringue.
+The main board itself starts out covered in single-layer meringue.
 This is the first level in which colorbombs are almost useless; a colorbomb/striped combo might make a dent in the meringue, but oftentimes most of the stripes go in the wrong direction so it usually won't, and you don't get enough moves to kill the meringue with striped candies alone.
 Your only hope is to get a ton of striped/wrapped combos.
 You're not allowed to waste any moves here if you want any hope of beating this level; unfortunately, the layout often forces you to waste several moves, and by the time you start getting what you really need to beat it, you're almost out of moves.